How to create an RPA flow to invoke an ION API endpoint

 Requirements

-• Before you can start building the flow, you’ll need to install RPA Studio on your machine and set up a connection between the RPA Studio and RPA Management.
+- Before you can start building the flow, you’ll need to install the latest version of RPA Studio on your machine and set up a connection between the RPA Studio and RPA Management.
+Check the Infor RPA Studio User Guide for the steps on how to do it.

 Tutorial